fossabot/readme-1/README.md

 ## :rocket: Features

-Generate following `README.md` under `path/to/src/github.com/USER/REPO`.
-Username and repo will become yours if you're in an appropriate repository.
+Generate the following `README.md` under `path/to/src/github.com/USER/REPO`.
+The username and repository name will become yours if you're in an appropriate repository (above).
 If you want to use `readme` efficiently, [motemen/ghq](https://github.com/motemen/ghq) is highly recommended.

 ```
 # readme